till2/till2.github.io/_posts/2022-12-13-actorcritic.md

 - pseudocode modified from Sutton&Barto [[6]][sab], Chapter 13
 - great [Stackexchange post][why-gamma] for why we are using decay in the update of the actors parameters $\theta$.

+- `Actor Critics work with discrete and continuous action spaces!`

 ### Variations